Ikey11/TFTLT/content/The Adventurers/Kragal.md

 - Raised by giants in the region of [[Haemspire Peak]].
 - Lived secluded in the mountains doing work for the dragon, [[Volrak the Arrogant]].
 	- As a result she has gotten good at sucking up to authority.
-- After new of Volrak's sudden demise, Kragal left to see the world.
+- After news of Volrak's sudden demise, Kragal left to see the world.